DerThorsten/spatial/README.rst

 ``snakemake``

-If you are not in the cluster you need to update the code in ``folders.py`` by inserting the path of the root folder of the data in your machine.
+If you are not in the cluster you first need to update the code in ``folders.py`` by inserting the path of the root folder of the data in your machine.
 In the root folder the data must be organized into this directory tree:

 ::